openshift/origin/examples/sample-app/README.md

       that will deployed as output of the build

     Note that no build has actually occurred yet, so at this time there is no image to deploy and no application to visit.
+But since we've defined ImageChange trigger inside of BuildConfig object a new Build will be started immediately.

-15. Trigger an initial build of your application
+15. *Optional:* Trigger a build of your application:
- * If you setup the GitHub webhook, push a change to app.rb in your ruby sample repository.
+ * If you setup the GitHub webhook, push a change to `app.rb` in your ruby sample repository.
  * Otherwise you can request a new build by running:

             $ osc start-build -n test ruby-sample-build

 16. Monitor the builds and wait for the status to go to "complete" (this can take a few minutes):